Dental Implants Wilmington DE

 - A substitute for a dental bridge or removable denture

 Dental Implants are designed to replace the loss of a permanent tooth or teeth.
 There is nothing as good as a healthy natural tooth but a properly placed implant is a very acceptable way to replace the loss of natural teeth.

 Why is a Tooth Replacement Needed?

 - To maintain bone of jaw

 - To hold teeth from shifting and cheeks from sinking in

 - Improve appearance

 The loss of natural teeth starts a domino effect of more tooth loss.
 Once a tooth is lost the remaining teeth take more mechanical load or wear and break down quicker.
-The remaining teeth also rotate and tip and that can lead to decay, gum problems and loss of teeth.
+The remaining teeth also rotate and tip and that can lead to decay, gum problems, and loss of teeth.
 The jaw bone has one main function and that is to support teeth.
 Once the teeth are lost the remaining jaw bone starts to resorb or shrink.
-As we age, mechanical chewing of food in mouth decreases, which aids in decreased digestion and nutrition.
-Dentures are 10x less effective in chewing as natural teeth or implants.
+As we age, mechanical chewing of food in the mouth decreases, which aids in decreased digestion and nutrition.
+Dentures are 10x less effective in chewing than natural teeth or implants.